What happens when I take cocaine or crack?

 The short term effects of cocaine

-- You may feel more awake, energetic, happier and confident for about 30 minutes
+- You may feel more awake, energetic, talkative, happier and confident for about 30 minutes.

-- Snorting cocaine can cause a stuffy or runny nose
+- Snorting cocaine can also cause a runny or stuffy nose.

 Long term effects of cocaine

-- Cocaine may also harm the health and development of babies born to women who use cocaine during pregnancy
+Cocaine may also harm the health and development of babies born to those who use cocaine during pregnancy.

 How to help a comedown from cocaine

-When the effects of coke start to wear off, people experience a long ‘comedown’, when they feel depressed and run down.
+When the effects of coke start to wear off, people can experience a long ‘comedown’, when they feel depressed and run down.
 This crash can happen for days afterwards.
 During a comedown you can feel tired, panicky and in extreme emotional or physical distress.
-A comedown can also cause diarrhoea, vomiting, the shakes, insomnia and sweating.
-If you have drank alcohol and taken cocaine your comedown may be worse as it causes you to be extremely dehydrated.
+A comedown can also cause diarrhoea, vomiting, shaking, insomnia and sweating.
+If you have drunk alcohol and taken cocaine, your comedown may be worse as it causes you to be extremely dehydrated.

 To help with a comedown :